Blog>

 1. Krotos

 Without being too braggadocious, there really is no better place to start than with our very own library of easily-accessible, royalty-free sounds, plugins and effects.
-On a tabletop already bristling with goodies, you’ll also find our all-in-one sound design powerhouse Krotos Studio, featuring 200+ modifiable presets to allow for completely original SFX in your media productions.

 One feature we think you’ll appreciate is that our sample packs are available as a one-time purchase, compared to other providers who offer a price-per-sample or subscription-based credit system.
 With our pack deals you’ll make savings overall and can dip in and out of our sound pool when the need arises, rather than having to pay-per-sound or being tied into a plan that will gradually erode your bank balance over time.